open/close all folders

 - The convoluted mystery that is central to the erotic thriller Color of Night is that Rose is being forced by her psychotic older brother to impersonate their deceased younger brother.

 - Wind on Fire in Firesong when Kestrel dies and Bowman is still seeing her in his head 8 years later, living the life she would want.

 - Furthermore Kestrel bids little sister Pinto to love Mumpo for both of them.
 Pinto already loves Mumpo, but he has always been in love with Kestrel.
 In the Distant Epilogue Mumpo and Pinto are betrothed

-- In the Vorkosigan Saga, after Miles is killed (temporarily it turns out) the Dendarii want his clone-brother, Mark, to impersonate him.
-Mark is horrified by the thought, largely because rescuing Mark from a disasterous previous attempt to impersonate him got Miles killed in the first place.
+- In Mirror Dance, after Miles is killed (temporarily it turns out) the Dendarii want his clone-brother, Mark, to impersonate him.
+Mark is horrified by the thought, largely because rescuing Mark from a disastrous previous attempt to impersonate him got Miles killed in the first place.
 Mark responds by gaining enough weight that he no longer resembles Miles.